 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-Wireless fence systems can be adjusted to either a shock mode for misbehaving dogs and/or a beep mode for training purposes.
+Wireless fence systems can be adjusted to either a shock mode for misbehaving dogs or a beep mode for training purposes.
 The training process helps the dog to understand the containment area and when to retreat by not going through the invisible dog fence.

-Step-by-Step Dog Fence Training Instructions
+Step-by-Step Training Instructions

-- Leaving the pet zone– This phase deals with how comfortable they are when they leave the pet safe zone and go to a foreign territory.
+- Leaving the pet zone– This phase deals with how comfortable they are when they leave the pet-safe zone and go to a foreign territory.

 Here are Five Tips For Training Your Dog For Compliance: